Water management in Victoria: Victoria's water system

-Victoria has undertaken several major construction projects to link state water supplies and to establish a statewide water market in preparation for the privatisation of Victoria's water.
+Victoria has undertaken several major construction projects to link state water supplies and to establish a statewide water market in preparation for the privatisation of Victoria's water (which is in hiatus).
 The works included the Wonthaggi desalination plant built on the South Gippsland coastline at Wonthaggi, which was announced in June 2007, at the height of the crippling millennium drought when Melbourne's water storage levels were at 28.4%, a drop of more than 20% from the previous year.
 Lawmakers and bureaucrats were suddenly grappling with the frightening prospect that the city could run out of water.
 The cost of the plant was estimated to be more than $3 billion.
 The plant was completed in December 2012.
 Because of the cost of producing water, it is intended to be a backup water source.
 The merit of the project has been questioned by three reports by the Productivity Commission and the National Water Commission, on the basis of the higher production cost of the plant.
 The ongoing costs of keeping the plant on standby is $608 million a year.

 Several pipelines have also been constructed in an effort to link regional systems to facilitate the trading of water.
 For example, the North–South Pipeline was completely in February 2010 to carry water from the Goulburn River to Melbourne's Sugarloaf Reservoir in times of need, and an interconnector pipeline connecting the Geelong-Ballarat region.